Office of Research & Development

-The researchers treated some of the 181 Veterans in the study, each of whom were both obese and had moderate to severe sleep apnea, with CPAP therapy.
-Others received interventions to lose weight, and some in the study group received both CPAP and weight loss help.
-They found that, while CPAP therapy was helpful in reducing high blood pressure, weight loss was the most important factor in improving cardiovascular health in patients with sleep apnea.
-They also found that weight loss and CPAP therapy together will result in larger reductions in blood pressure than either therapy alone. .
+Of the 181 Veterans in the study, each of whom were both obese and had moderate to severe sleep apnea, some were treated with CPAP therapy, others received weight loss therapy, and a third group received both CPAP and weight loss help.
+Researchers found that, while CPAP therapy was helpful in reducing high blood pressure, weight loss was the most important factor in improving cardiovascular health in patients with sleep apnea.
+They also found that weight loss and CPAP therapy together resulted in larger reductions in blood pressure than either therapy alone.

-New blood test developed—An acute upper respiratory infection (URI) is a contagious infection of the upper respiratory tract, which includes the nose, throat, pharynx, larynx, and bronchi.
+An acute upper respiratory infection (URI) is a contagious infection that involves the nose, throat, and lungs.
 The common cold is the most well-known URI, but other types include sinusitis, pharyngitis, epiglottitis, and tracheobronchitis.

 Both viruses and bacteria can cause acute URIs, and the condition is one of the most common reasons for seeking medical care.
-However, it is difficult to determine whether a URI is viral or whether it is caused by a bacterial pathogen—thereby leading to many instances of inappropriate prescribing of antibiotics, which fight only bacteria and not viruses.
-This is one of the chief reasons new strains of bacteria are developing that are resistant to antibiotics.
+However, it is difficult to determine whether a URI is viral in nature or is caused by bacteria—potentially leading to inappropriate prescriptions for antibiotics.
+This is one of the chief reasons that new strains of antibiotic-resistant bacteria are developing.

 Tobacco smoking as an etiologic factor in disease; cancer.
 Schrek R, Baker LA, et al. VA's first major study linking smoking to cancer.
 Cancer Res.
 1950 Jan; 10(1):49-58.